 Recover any types of opening password for your Word document without damaging the current data.

-Highest recovery rate and fastest recovery speed are guaranteed for the advanced algorithm.
+Highest recovery rate of 100% and fastest recovery speed are guaranteed with the advanced algorithm.

 The recovery process can be stopped at any time so that you can resume the process at next time.